-Award-winning journalist Jim Avila is the Senior National Correspondent at ABC News and White House correspondent for Fusion, the ABC/Univision joint venture launching in 2013.
+Multiple Emmy and Murrow Award-winning journalist Jim Avila is the Senior National Correspondent at ABC News and White House Correspondent for ABC news and Fusion, the ABC/Univision joint venture launching in 2013.
 He is based in Washington DC.

-In this role he covers Hispanic America, immigration reform, education, politics and other issues vitally important to the Latino community, the fastest-growing segment of our population.
-He also continues to contribute to "20/20" and other ABC broadcasts and platforms specializing in law and justice and consumer investigations.
+In this role Avila covers Hispanic America, immigration reform, education, politics and other issues vitally important to the Latino community, the fastest-growing segment of our population.
+Avila led ABC’s coverage of Bridgegate and Governor Chris Christie and Rick Perry’s indictment on abuse of power charges.
+He also continues to contribute to “20/20” and other ABC broadcasts and platforms, specializing in law and justice and consumer investigations.

-Throughout 2011 and 2012 Jim's reporting on food, drug, consumer, transportation, environmental and other regulatory issues made a tangible difference in the lives of viewers.
+Throughout 2011 and 2012 Avila’s reporting on food, drug, consumer, transportation, environmental and other regulatory issues made a tangible difference in the lives of viewers.

-A versatile reporter, Avila has broken big story after big story since joining ABC News in 2004.
-As Senior Law and Justice Correspondent he brought his incredible storytelling to the biggest stories around the country from Jerry Sandusky and Penn State to Michael Jackson and OJ Simpson.
+A versatile reporter, Avila specializes in breaking news, reporting for World News and 20/20 on both the Newtown shooting tragedy and the Boston Marathon bombing.
+As Senior Law and Justice Correspondent he brought his powerful storytelling to the biggest stories around the country, from Jerry Sandusky and Penn State to Michael Jackson and OJ Simpson.

 He has led several newsmagazine investigations on wrongful conviction, including a girl who recanted a story that she was raped by her two cousins after her mother admitted to concocting the account.
 Other recent reports include an in-depth investigation into unequal justice in the court system in Texas, tracing two men from different sides of the tracks who received two very different sentences from the same Texas judge.
 Avila also led ABC News coverage of the battle over child custody between the State of Texas and the Fundamentalist Mormon Sect accused of abusing children.
 Additionally, he has contributed to network-wide special reports on bird flu, healthcare in America and Hurricane Katrina.